OPERATIONS DIVISION

 The Operations Division is the largest division and the core of the Brick Township Police Department.
 The division is staffed with one Captain and two Lieutenants and is comprised of an “A” side and “B” side schedule and five shifts.

-The Patrol Bureau consists of five shifts.
-There are two Lieutenants and eighteen Sergeants.
+The Patrol Bureau consists of three shifts.
+There are three Lieutenants and eighteen Sergeants.
 Each shift is under the supervision of one Lieutenant.
 Each shift is divided into squads that are supervised by a Sergeant.
 Manpower varies on each shift as demand requires.
 These officers are the department’s front line in the fight against crime.
 They provide service and protection to all of our residents and visitors, 24 hours a day, 7 days a week, 365 days a year.
 Some of the responsibilities within the Patrol Bureau are to respond to and conduct investigations into criminal activities such as burglaries, robberies, homicides, stolen motor vehicles, arson, narcotics violations, explosive threats, disorderly persons, etc. The Patrol Bureau also handles vehicle related events including accident investigations, motor vehicle complaints, parking complaints, traffic enforcement as well as a myriad of other functions including but not limited to medical emergencies, fire calls, animal complaints, loud parties, emotionally disturbed persons, court security, etc.

 The following specialized units are also part of the Operations Division: